vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 4. **Underflow** : occurs when result of operation is small enough which unable to preserve precision.
 Rounding of result will be performed.
 5. **Inexact** : raised when rounded result is not exact.

+## Floating Point Rounding

+- As we seen floating-point numbers have a limited number of digits, they cannot represent all real numbers accurately: when there are more digits than the format allows, the leftover ones are omitted - the number is rounded.
+- There are 4 rounding modes :
+1. **Round to Nearest** : rounded to the nearest value with an even (zero) least significant bit, which occurs 50% of the time.
+2. **Round toward 0** – rounding towards zero
+3. **Round toward +∞** – rounding towards positive infinity
+4. **Round toward −∞** – rounding towards negative infinity.